 - Diploma level in Social Work, Community Social Services, or relevant discipline.

-- Minimum two years previous experience working with vulnerable or at-risk individuals.
+- Minimum two years previous experience working with homeless and at-risk individuals.

 - Experience and knowledge of harm reduction principles, substance use, and overdose prevention strategies.